 For everything its predecessor did wrong, Godzilla vs. Megalon did it that much worse.
 Stock footage abounded, the special effects were dodgy at their zenith, and much of the plot was contrived.
 Nevertheless, the film was the subject of a heavy marketing push, and saw decent theatrical success in the United States, where it was released to cash in on the success of King Kong (1976).
-Megalon was nevertheless well-liked, and a series of video games redeemed Jet Jaguar in the eyes of many fans.
+As for the newcomers, Megalon and Jet Jaguar were received well by fans outside Japan, and a series of video games helped introduce the two to a new generation of fans and cement the positive opinion of them among those more familiar with the franchise.

-The plot centers around the conflict between an undersea civilization known as Seatopia.
-Nuclear testing has severely impacted their people, and as revenge against the surface people, they plot to unleash the wrath of their god, Megalon.
+The plot centers around the conflict between an opulent undersea civilization known as Seatopia, host to large underwater and underground cities and people who resemble the cultures of Ancient Greece and Rome.
+Nuclear testing resulting in damaging earthquakes have severely impacted their people, and as revenge against the surface, they plot to unleash the wrath of their god, Megalon.
 The Seatopians set up a base by drying out a lake where our ostensible human protagonists, an "inventor" named Goro Ibuki, Goro's younger brother Rokuro and their friend Hiroshi Jinkawa, are trying to relax.
 They don't take it well.

 The Seatopians attempt to steal Jet Jaguar, a prototype robot, from the inventors.
 The first attempt, while the robot is still incomplete, is less than successful, but the second time sees them capture not only the robot but the three humans.
 The brothers are sent to be offed, while Jet Jaguar is turned against Japan and used to direct Megalon towards Tokyo.